 There are several different types of hardware including bin pulls, edge pulls, finger pulls, and using large handles is a popular trend.
 When installing your new handles, make sure to give some allowance for how far your hardware’s screw holes will be off from the center line of the drawer fronts.
 For example, if you are using a bin pull where the holes are off center a half-inch, you’ll want to make sure to add that half of an inch to the distance from the top of the drawer front.
 Mark your screw holes with a pencil mark and double-check before you drill holes for the new cabinet hardware.

 How do I replace kitchen cabinet handles?

 If you want to replace old cabinet handles with a different style, try to find the style of handles in the same length as the old hardware so you don’t have to drill any new holes.

 Should kitchen handles be vertical or horizontal?

-Drawer handles should be horizontal and all door handles should be vertical.
+Straight handles should be horizontal on drawers and all door handles should be vertical.
 Knobs are more commonly used on doors but the latest trend is to use them on doors as well.

 Should drawers have knobs or pulls?

 This is completely a matter of personal preference depending on your kitchen’s style and what you feel more comfortable with on a day-to-day basis.
 See the above section on how to install drawer pulls.